AlexWalcher/automaticHintGeneration/README.md

 [*Adam Jatowt and Alex Walcher: Automatic hint generation using Wikipedia*](https://ds-informatik.uibk.ac.at/doku.php?id=current_topics)

 ### **Goals:**
-A user should be able to insert questions with the correct answers and the corresponding types of questions(<question, answer, type> pairs).
-Then the program returns a file with automatically generated hints.
+A user should be able to insert questions with the correct answers and the corresponding types of questions. (<question, answer, type> - pairs) Then the program returns a file with automatically generated hints.
 The input should be possbile manually or by uploading a *.xlsx file*.

 This program should be able to handle three general types of questions: